Patient Rights & Responsibilities

 - The medical record will be assessed for presence of a signed anesthesia and facility consent, which patient acknowledges that informed consent has been given.

-- If there is no consent in the record, the registered nurse will contact the physician to provide necessary information to the patient.
-After the physician has obtained informed consent, the nurse will get the consent form signed by the patient with acknowledgement that informed consent has been obtained.
+- If patient has not been given informed consent, the facility consent will remain unsigned until the physician has provided necessary information to the patient.
+After the physician has obtained informed consent, the nurse will get the facility consent form signed by the patient with acknowledgement that informed consent has been obtained.

 - All procedures will be delayed if there is no evidence of informed patient consent for the anesthesia and/or procedure on the chart.